mbanting/meteor-reactive-ibeacons/README.md

 var beaconRegion = reactiveBeaconRegion.getBeaconRegion();
 ```

-If beacons are detected, it function returns a data structure similar to the following:
+If beacons are detected, its function returns a data structure similar to the following:
 ```
 {
     "beaconRegion": {